X

 7. Malik Nabers, New York Giants

-I already know that Nabers' fantasy managers will be absolutely fuming by the time the Giants have played a few of their games, if they decide to have Russell Wilson as their starting quarterback.
-Wilson cares more about his TD:INT and efficiency statistics than he does about winning football games.
+I already know that Nabers' fantasy managers will be absolutely fuming by the time the Giants have played a few of their games, as it's likely that the Giants will start the year Russell Wilson as their starting quarterback.
+Wilson's play suggest, in my mind, that he cares more about his TD:INT and efficiency statistics than he does about winning football games.

 Wilson is not a good quarterback, yet his stats might make you think that he is, if you don't watch the tape.
 If you draft Nabers, you're hoping Wilson is benched for Jameis Winston as quickly as possible.
 Even rookie QB Jaxson Dart would be a much better option for Nabers' fantasy prospects.

 Dart is an underrated rookie and would immediately do what's best for him and the whole offense -- get the ball into Leek's hands as much as possible.
-Wilson will not.
-Pretty annoying stuff.
+Dart's not willing to put the ball in harm's way at times if the tradeoff is worth it for that playstyle.
+Wilson, we know, is not interested in that.

 6. Amon-Ra St. Brown, Detroit Lions